 Table 3.3.
 William Smith's method applying the 'Law of faunal succession'

-All William Smith's drawings are ipd since the copyright term is the author's life plus 70 years or less
+All James Sowerby's fossil drawings in William Smith's publications are ipd since the copyright term is the author's life plus 70 years or less

 Table 3.4.
 Typical fossils found in rocks of different ages